SynchronetBBS/sbbs/xtrn/SlyVote/readme.txt

 SlyVote's look and feel was initially based on DCT Vote, a voting booth door which was available in the 1990s.

-NOTE: SlyVote is currently in an early beta state and is not fully complete yet.
+NOTE: SlyVote is currently considered beta, though it has been tested and seems to be fairly stable.
+The first non-beta version of SlyVote might not be released until an official non-beta Synchronet 3.17 is released.

 3. Installation & Setup